Kryptopterus bicirrhis: Ecology

 Kryptopterus bicirrhis is found in Borneo, Sumatra, the Malay Peninsula, and the Chao Phraya and Mekong drainage basins.

 This freshwater catfish inhabits large rivers with turbid water, where they typically live near the shore in fast-flowing water.
 It seems to prefer peaty water with a rather low temperature for its tropical range, around 21 to 26 C. It is a diurnal predator and mainly eats water bugs and occasionally smaller fishes.

+Research with Magnetic Fields

+Kryptopterus bicirrhis are extremely responsive to magnetic stimuli and are known to have electroreceptor organs already.
+Typically, fish that have this sensitivity to magnetic stimuli are migratory and use this for their sense of direction, but they are nonmigratory fish.
+The Kryptopterus bicirrhis swim away from any magnetic field above the value of 20 μT (microtesla).
+This is due to their EPG (electromagnetic perceptive gene), that of which increases the calcium content in the animal's cells when the EMF (electromagnetic field) is stronger.
+This research may, in the future, have great impacts on how we might control cell activity without having to physically touch cells.
+This might help to increase the amount of noninvasive brain surgeries, granted more research gets done.